PdCure.org

 • Must be able to administer by IV, injection or orally.

-• Must have a high affinity for mercury: must be able to break the bond mercury has with tissue to prefer making a bond with the chelator.
+• Must have a high affinity for mercury: must be able to break the bond mercury has with body tissue to prefer making a bond with the chelator.

 • Must be able to form a chelate (the resulting compound of the chelator bonded with mercury) which the body can excrete via the kidneys or via the liver